 What Is CASA of Travis County?

-After the child is assigned, the advocate gets to know the child and the child’s family.
-The advocate will be fully informed of this particular situation.
-This enables the advocate to paint a full picture of what is best for the child, assisting the judge to make a decision regarding whether a child should be reunited with her family or whether other options should be explored.
+After the child is assigned, the advocate gets to know the child and the child’s family in order to be fully informed of their particular situation.
+This enables the advocate to paint a full picture of what is best for the child, assisting the judge in making decisions regarding the child reuniting with his or her family or whether other options should be explored.

 Role of the CASA Advocate

 While volunteering is a big commitment, it is flexible and rewarding.
-The time commitment for the main volunteer role, Court Appointed Special Advocate (CASA), is typically 15 to 20 hours per month.
+The time commitment of a Court Appointed Special Advocate (a CASA) is typically 15 to 20 hours per month.
 These hours involve reviewing cases, meeting with families and children, emailing involved parties, and attending court sessions.

-Each advocate is assigned a child or family to work with for an average of 17 months.
+Each advocate is assigned one child to work with for an average of 17 months.
 The most important aspect of the advocate role is to stay unbiased.
-He or she will take the time to get to know the family, understand what brought the child into the foster care system, and then determine whether the child can be reunited with his family.
+The advocate will take the time to get to know the child’s family, understand what brought the child into the foster care system, and determine whether the child can be reunited with his or her family.

 All volunteers are provided with a wonderful support system.
 If an advocate needs another opinion or backup for a court appearance, CASA steps in.
-Individuals who are open-minded about different life experiences make great advocates.
+CASA volunteers are able to impact a child’s life for the better, and they describe their time volunteering as a life-changing experience that makes our community a better place.

 How to Volunteer as an Advocate

-If you are interested in volunteering with CASA as an advocate, you can apply online through the CASA website.
-You will then be contacted by a CASA representative.
-Once your application has been approved, you will undergo an intensive interview process, followed by a background check.
+If you are interested in volunteering with CASA as an advocate, you can apply online through the CASA of Travis County website and will be contacted by a CASA representative.
+Once your application is approved, you will undergo an intensive interview process, followed by a background check.

 ➡️ Keep reading: Care2Rock Provides Music Lessons and Mentorship to Foster Kids